 Downtown parking can be had for a penny.
 Where else can you do that?

 7. Getting Around is Easy

 Pretty much any daily necessity or casual outing is within a few minutes.
-Everything really is at your fingertips – it’s just that the drive is a country drive rather than through a metro area.
-Traffic is manageable and it is very easy to navigate throughout DeKalb County.
-If you do want to venture into the larger metro areas, larger shopping centers, entertainment venues and the airport are all 30-60 minutes away.
+Everything really is at your fingertips – it's just that the drive is a country drive rather than through a metro area.
+Traffic is manageable, and it is effortless to navigate throughout DeKalb County.
+If you do want to venture into the larger metro areas, more extensive shopping centers, entertainment venues, and the airport are all 30-60 minutes away.

 9. The Courthouse

 We see it every day, but have you actually stopped and admired this big, bold, beautiful building?
 This incredible piece of architecture is especially stunning at night.

 Built in 1879 by barbed wire entrepreneur, Isaac Ellwood, this museum is a gorgeous example of Victorian architecture.

 You do really keep more in your pocket out here in DeKalb County, where things tend to cost a little less.

 So, there you have it.
 Admittedly, I grew up in Naperville, so I don't have the lifetime perspective that some of you may have.
 Maybe that's a good thing.
 I chose to be here.
 Really much of it is just a feeling.
 The air seems fresher, the grass seems greener, and people seem friendlier – more willing to stop a minute and say hi or have a genuine conversation.